Periodic vs. Perpetual Inventory Systems – Pros & Cons of Each

 Should Your Business Use a Perpetual Inventory System vs. Periodic Inventory System?

-Choosing between a perpetual and periodic inventory system comes down to your business’s specific needs, size, and budget.
+Choosing between a periodic and perpetual inventory system comes down to your business’s specific needs, size, and budget.
 For smaller businesses or those with tighter budgets, a periodic system might be more practical.
 It’s cost-effective and straightforward, suitable for companies that don’t require real-time inventory updates.
 This approach involves regular physical counts and can be managed with less complex tools and processes, including maintaining a purchases account for tracking inventory purchases.

-On the other hand, larger businesses with more substantial resources and complex inventory requirements often benefit from a perpetual system.
+On the other hand, larger businesses with more substantial resources and complex inventory requirements often benefit from a perpetual inventory system.
 This system provides continuous, real-time tracking of inventory, which helps in maintaining accurate stock levels, improving order fulfillment, and minimizing stockouts and overstock situations.
 While more expensive and requiring advanced technology and ongoing maintenance, the increased efficiency and data accuracy make it a worthwhile investment for businesses with the capacity to support such systems.

 DXP Has Supply Chain Management Solutions for Most Industrial Settings